lxm218/Edminforce/doc/mobile base/Requirement.md

 3. Avaiable Classes condition

   * Class is not full.
 Default.
   * Class trail's max value not reach.
 Defualt value is 0

-  How to calculate:
+  How to calculate:(as for calcolor school, trial max is 2 for each class which is included in class max.
+For example, class max is 10, trial max is 2.
+Currently, it has 9 registred students, this class is available for trial.
+If it has 10 registered student, this class is not available for trial.)

   `Register trail student number<= Class's Max student-Class's current students number`